 Lovett freshmen and sophomores are invited to consider the following semester and year-away programs to complement their Lovett education.
-Students who are interested in a study-away program must first consult with the Assistant Head of School as early as possible during the fall semester prior to the year they wish to study away.
+Students who are interested in a study-away program must first consult with the Director of Civic and Global Engagementas early as possible during the fall semester prior to the year they wish to study away.
 Lovett reserves the right for final approval for all interested students.
 Students are permitted to enroll at a semester school only once while at Lovett.

 Alzar School is a one-semester program that welcomes both sophomores and juniors.
 Students split their time between the campus in Idaho and homestays in Chile (6 weeks).
 The outdoor program (kayaking, skiing, backpacking, surfing, etc.) is a significant part of the school, as is the international experience students gain by spending 6 weeks in South America.
 Because of the international experience in a Spanish-speaking country, The Alzar School is most appropriate for students who are studying Spanish at Lovett.
 Independent studies in other languages can not be accommodated.
-Students can continue their math, science (chemistry, physics, or environmental science), history (Western Civ or U.S. history), and English courses at the appropriate level while at Alzar.
+Students can continue their math, history (Modern Global History or AP World History or AP World History), and English courses at the appropriate level while at Alzar.
+Juniors may take environmental science or physics at the appropriate level.
+Sophomores may enroll in environmental science or honors chemistry.
 Interested students must consult with the Assistant Head of School before completing an application.

 This semester school for juniors emphasizes field science, sustainability, and the outdoors.
 Students are able to continue their Spanish, French, Latin, Chinese, and math study at the appropriate level.
 All students at Chewonki take a science course called "Natural History of the Maine Coast."
 This course will transfer as a science elective.
 Chewonki's English and US History classes will transfer as American Studies, as long as students register for "Literature and the Land" and US History at Chewonki.
 Interested students must consult with the Assistant Head of School before completing an application.